Reunion Island Travel Tips

 Varying municipal taxes must be paid at the time of check-in or check out and paid on the spot even if you prepaid for your accommodation.
 The cost ranges from less than 1€ per night and up to ~ 5%, depending on the region.

-Hiking cabins are worthy of their own section since hiking is the main activity in Reunion Island.
-The island has a network of overnight cabins laid out in strategic points along popular hiking trails.
+Hiking cabins are worthy of their own section since hiking is the main activity on Reunion Island.
+Along popular hiking trails, the island has a network of overnight cabins laid out at strategic points.
 These can be at the crossroads of one trail with another or en route to summits like in the case of the Piton des Neiges.
-These cabins are operated by the local community and can be quite accommodating, considering their remote location.
+The local community operates these cabins and can be quite accommodating, considering their remote location.

 Gite de la Caverne Dufour - Piton des Neiges hike overnight cabin - Reunion Island